 [CORE 5a] teaches students computer science through Java at an early university level.
 Students learn through hour-long lectures and weekly graded homework.
-Most students will find it necessary to to attend our student help hours for help.
-After about a year students will be well-prepared for the AP Computer Science exam.
+Most students will find it necessary to attend our student help hours for help.
+After about a year, students will be well-prepared for the AP Computer Science exam.

 [CORE 4b] or permission of instructor